isomerpages/govtech-gobusiness-main/pages/blog/2022-11-04-post-sourbombe.md

 In defining success in marketing strategies, she also believes that it is important to consider how marketing efforts contribute to one’s brand as a whole, as opposed to focusing solely on how individual posts fare.

 “It's gonna be very hard to micromanage every single post.
 So why not just look at it as a whole?” she muses.
 “With more engagement, more people know about our brand.
-They may not try what you're posting about, but they may come and try other things. “
+They may not try what you're posting about, but they may come and try other things."

 Reaching out to seasoned players in the same industry is another piece of advice Genevieve has for potential small business owners.
 “Try to find someone who has a lot of experience or a lot of connections in the industry.
-It always helps,”she says.
+It always helps,” she says.

 It’s also important to assess how one’s product can fulfil consumer needs, she notes - be it through filling a gap in the market, or ensuring that one’s product is as good as or exceeds offerings by existing players in the market.